codelings-net/codelings/debug/README.md

-## Instructions for running the WebAssembly debugger
+## Instructions for debugging WebAssembly

-For Codelings this is a good way of gaining a better understanding of what the code is doing.
+For Codelings stepping through the code is an excellent way of gaining a better understanding of what it is doing.

 The best tool right now (March 2021) is Chrome because it shows the WebAssembly values stack and, if you have access to version 89+, it also has a Memory